Leighton Buzzard R.F.C.

 Leighton Buzzard R.F.C is a Rugby Union club based in the English town of Leighton Buzzard in the county of Bedfordshire.
 They play at Wright's Meadow on Leighton Road, in the Parish of Stanbridge.

-In 2022-23 the 1st XV play in Regional 2 East Midlands - a league at the 6th tier of the English rugby union system and based in the RFU Midlands Division.
+In 2025-26 the 1st XV will play in Midlands Counties 2 East (South) - a league at the 8th tier of the English rugby union system and based in the RFU Midlands Division.

 History

 Early years

 The club was founded in 1934 with the enthusiastic support of the town's Cedars Grammar School with which it has always maintained a close support.
 The club flourished during those early years, playing its home matches at the Cricket Club's Bell Close headquarters, but like many others, was disbanded with the outbreak of World War II.
 Many of the founder members did not return from the hostilities and probably in consequence the club was not reformed until mid-way through season 1948–49.
 Several successful seasons followed, with the club supported by local schools and locally based service personnel, but fell into decline and was disbanded at the end of the 1955–56 season.
 Rugby during this immediate post-war period was played at the Capshill Meadow on the Hockliffe Road which is just big enough for one pitch.

 The club of today arguably owes its existence to the enthusiasm of a 19-year-old Howard Ansdell who initiated the reforming of the club in time for the 1958–59 season and to local businessman Geoff Wright who steered the club into erecting its first clubhouse in 1962, and in 1965 to the purchase of the Capshill Meadow ground.
 Proceeds from the sale of the ground in 1973 established the splendid facilities we now enjoy.
 The move to Stanbridge Road occurred at a time when the Town was expanding and with many new players available to the club, was able to attract much stronger fixtures for its Senior XV.
 The transformation of Cedars Grammar to a comprehensive did not stop the flow of good rugby players to the club as rugby remained the primary winter sport at the school.
 Thanks to Cedars, Leighton was always able to punch above its weight for a club from a relatively small town.
-Each of the club's six sides would always have a good representation of Old Cedarians.
+Each of the club's six sides during the 70s, 80s and 90s would always have a good representation of Old Cedarians.